 The "brother organizations"

-The Ministry of State Security (MfS) and its secret police forerunners were set up under the strict control of the Soviet Secret Service.
+The Ministry for State Security (MfS) and its secret police forerunners were set up under the strict control of the Soviet Secret Service.
 Soviet "advisors" gave direct instructions to the East German State Security Service.
 In the late 1950s they were replaced by so-called liaison officers, and the MfS gained a certain amount of independence.
 Regular "working meetings" were still held to exchange information and plan joint operations.
 In addition, the Soviet Secret Service itself was active in the GDR.

 The MfS cooperated with the "brother organizations" of the other Warsaw Pact states.
 Priority was given to the surveillance of GDR citizens in 'socialist countries abroad' and to the prevention of attempts to escape.